Campaign of the Month: June 2014

 Banco Nacional de Sangria : Although not directly involved in manufacturing, the Banco Nacional de Sangria represents much of the industrial investment of the nation, and holds considerable assets in many of its industrial plants.
 It is also the primary “mail” service, telegraph office and operates as a land office and tax collector.
 Given its support of the national government in Ciudad Garcia, as well as the transport of its hard assets to the new capital, the local branches stay low, operating as a telegraph and mail service, and are allowed to continue registration of land claims and corporate taxes, but report all this information and income directly to General Garza’s district administration.

-Grupo Argos : A large conglomerate corporation that has large investments in cement and energy production.
-Its cement company, Argos was founded in 2942, and has two plants in Sangria, and another pair in San Isabel and Buntar.
-With its 3016 take-over of Star Concrete’s six plants, it has largely taken over cement production in The Free-City of Von Doom’s Downport.
+Grupo Argos : A large conglomerate corporation that has extensive investments in cement and energy production.
+Its cement company Argos was founded in 2942, and has two plants in Sangria, and another pair in San Isabel and Buntar.
+With its 3016 take-over of Star Concrete’s six plants, it has largely taken over cement production in The Free-City of Von Doom’s Downport as well.
 Its energy company, Celsia controls a 100MW hydroelectric plant north of San Succi, and three small wind farms along the pass west of the city.
 Celsia also has investments in electrical plants in San Isabel and Buntar.
-The company also has considerable financial investments in the port facilities at Ciudad Garcia, and possesses a large number of cargo transportation assets, second only to Coordinadora Mercantil.
+The company has considerable financial investments in the port facilities at Ciudad Garcia, and possesses a large number of national land and sea cargo transportation assets, second only to Coordinadora Mercantil.

 Mariposa Munitions : Formerly a subdivision of the Maravillas de Sangria : A fireworks production company located in San Succi, the Maravillas company lost its main production facility, but the popular “Chispitas Mariposa” sparkler production line located south in the community of Mosquera remained intact.
-The facility is under close guard by Garza’s Legion throughout the 1000 Days War, and rumors persisted that Garza was reworking the line to produce explosives for his district army.
+The facility remained under close guard by Garza’s Legion throughout the 1000 Days War, and rumors persisted that Garza was reworking the line to produce explosives and munitions for his district army.